The North West

 Expect to pay anything from $150- $500 a night in the region.
 Accommodation usually has views of the ocean or bush.
-Try to stay somewhere close to main attractions or within walking distance to a beach.
+Try to stay somewhere close to the main attractions or within walking distance of a beach.
 The warm summer months offer great swimming at Boat Harbour, Stanley and Burnie beaches.

 There are great caravan parks along this coastline, and if that is the type of accommodation your family is seeking, you won't be disappointed with their locations:

 - BIG4 Ulverstone Holiday Park